nlfiedler/zorigami/NOTES.md

 #### Uploading Packs

 1. Select an existing bucket, or create a new one.
-    * For Amazon, limited to 1,000 vaults, so reuse will be necessary.
+    * For Amazon Glacier, limited to 1,000 vaults, so reuse will be necessary.
+    * For Amazon S3, limited to 100 buckets, so reuse will be necessary.
     * For Google, no hard limit, but perhaps a practical limit.
-    * Can add new records to the database (and index) to keep track of translations.
 1. Upload the pack file to the cloud.
-1. Update pack record to track bucket/vault and object/archive ID.
+1. Update pack record to track remote coordinates.

 #### Crash Recovery